Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-enum-freq-bands.rst

 	   Currently only one modulation system per frequency band is supported.
 More work will need to be done if multiple modulation systems are possible.
-Contact the linux-media mailing list
+Contact the woke linux-media mailing list
 	   (`https://linuxtv.org/lists.php <https://linuxtv.org/lists.php>`__)
 	   if you need such functionality.